aidenybai/site-mini/src/pages/thoughts/virtual-dom.md

 document.body.appendChild(div);
 ```

-However, we can recognize this can be cumbersome to write manually, especially when there is a lot of interativity in the UI, as we need to specify every step imperatively.
+However, we can recognize this can be cumbersome to write manually, especially when there is a lot of interactivity in the UI, as we need to specify every step imperatively.
 It is much more elegant to write UI declaratively.

 > **TL;DR**: The React authors created Virtual DOM to allow us to write UI in a way that is faster to render than `innerHTML` and just as declarative.